Dr. Cong Zhang

 | Feb 4, 2026 | I made an IPA keyboard which does not show the three-term labels or arrange the symbols according to the IPA chart.
 This is mainly for digital phonetics exams or studying for exams.
 For anyone who has a phonetics exam on computer and needs a keyboard that doesn’t reveal all the answers:IPA Keyboard. |

-| Dec 16, 2025 | Invited talk at Tianjin University: Speech prosody in linguistic analysis and clinical contexts. |
+| Dec 16, 2025 | I have been invited to give a talk at Tianjin University.
+The topic is Speech prosody in linguistic analysis and clinical contexts. |

 | Nov 4, 2025 | Officially recognised as a 𝐭𝐫𝐚𝐢𝐧𝐞𝐫 in 𝐏𝐫𝐞𝐫𝐞𝐠𝐢𝐬𝐭𝐫𝐚𝐭𝐢𝐨𝐧 𝐚𝐧𝐝 𝐑𝐞𝐠𝐢𝐬𝐭𝐞𝐫𝐞𝐝 𝐑𝐞𝐩𝐨𝐫𝐭𝐬!
 Happy to give workshops if anyone needs one for your team/department! |